 Behçet's disease can lead to inflammation of the brain and brain stem.
 This inflammation can cause symptoms such as headaches, confusion, strokes, personality changes, disorientation, fever, poor balance, and memory loss.

 Symptoms that patients should report to the healthcare team at once include:

 These symptoms can indicate inflammation of the brain stem.
 Untreated symptoms can result in a stroke.

-In some cases, patients may exhibit cardiac or renal disease.
+In some cases, cardiac or kidney disease may occur.

-The American Behcet's Disease Association explain that the International Clinical Criteria for Behcet's disease diagnosis require that certain symptoms must be present for a diagnosis to be made.
-A diagnosis requires:
+The International Clinical Criteria for Behçet's disease diagnosis require that certain symptoms must be present for a diagnosis to be made.

 - The presence of recurring mouth ulcers at least three times in one single year

 In addition to the above, at least two of the criteria below must also be met: